mrbusche/backseatfan.com/_posts/2010-01-24-vikings-bring-pants-on-the-ground-writer-to-new-orleans.md

 ---
 id: 3812
-title: "Vikings bring &#8220;Pants on the ground&#8221; writer to New Orleans"
+title: "Vikings bring "Pants on the ground" writer to New Orleans"
 date: 2010-01-24T12:09:48+00:00
 author: Matt B.
 layout: post